 Individual career counselling to discuss your career concerns is available free for all Alumni for up to one year after graduation.

-Feel free to drop into our Careers Advisory Office for the following: - CVs, cover letters, job hunting and interview skills - Employer and industry information - Job profiles including options with your degree subject - Local labour market data
+Feel free to drop into our Careers Advisory Centre for the following: - CVs, cover letters, job hunting and interview skills - Employer and industry information - Job profiles including options with your degree subject - Local labour market data

 A career counsellor can assist if you are considering what career path to choose or how to start a job search.
 A meeting with a Career counsellor can help start you in the right direction.
 You can also email in queries to firstname.lastname@example.org.